 Do you enjoy the summer butterflies?
 Well, as these pollinator populations dwindle, the OhioDepartment of Agriculture and Wayne National Forest are planning to spray a dangerous insecticide called BtK all over Ohio to decrease the Gypsy Moth, a non-native moth that impacts trees through eating of leaves.
 Unfortunately, BtK doesn’t just kill the Gypsy Moth – it could wipe out every type of butterfly or moth it touches.
 Read More

 The Great Lakes are a national treasure, and economically support a $7 billion fishing industry, $16 billion boating industry, and 1.5 million jobs.
 The introduction of Asian carp and other species puts the well-being of our communities, wildlife, and waters at risk.

 Ohio Water Sentinel Program

 The Clean Water Act requires states to test their waterways regularly.
-Unfortunately, neither the Ohio Environmental Protection Agency nor the Ohio Department of Natural Resources has the capacity to monitor all of Ohio’s 199,000 miles of rivers and streams as well as underground aquifers.
+Unfortunately, the Ohio EPA and the Ohio Department of Natural Resources do not have the capacity to monitor all of Ohio’s 199,000 miles of rivers and streams as well as underground aquifers.
 Thus it is critical for citizen scientists to record the quality of our water and keep a watchful eye.
 The Water Sentinel Program provides water monitoring kits, training, and sample analysis to participating groups and individuals who care about clean water.